 - People are helping solve each other problems on the forums.

 - People are giving talks about their products.

 - People are building software (open and not) on their platforms.

 - Probably some others I’m forgetting…

-For what it’s worth, I think #1 is already solved by StackOverflow.
+For what it’s worth, I think the first one is already solved by StackOverflow.
 Just move your forums there and be done with it.
 After all, nobody gets upset when they answer a question on Twitter and don’t get StackOverflow points.